-Good summer type.
+Good summer variety.
 Patron produces tight 5-6” domed heads with small beads, ensuring top quality after harvest and handling.
 Sturdy plants yield heads with slender stalks which require minimal trimming and provide ease of harvest.
-Mid season maturity.
+Mid-season maturity.
 Suitable for fresh market, bunching and crown cut.
 Tolerant to Downy Mildew.
-Maturity 58-60 days from transplanting.
-Approx. 100+/- seeds/pkg.
+Maturity 55-60 days from transplant.
+Approx. 100 seeds/pkg.

 Scroll down for more details and growing information.